Enovale/compile-sourcepawn-plugin/README.md

 # GitHub Compile Sourcemod Plugin Action

-this action compiles a given input to a given output using the latest release of the sourcemod (1.11 or 1.12, you choose).
+Compile sourcepawn plugins by using the latest sourcemod build of a selected version

 ## Inputs